The Collaborative Experience of the First Contextualization into Spanish of the Open Science 101 Course Developed by NASA

 In response to our community’s interest, in March 2024 we prepared a series of conversations to reflect on various topics related to Open Science.
 The aim was to collectively understand how we learn, apply, and what implications Open Science has for our region.

-In this publication, we share some lessons learned and a series of recommendations to promote fairer and more inclusive job search processes at different stages
+In this publication, we share some lessons learned and a series of recommendations to promote fairer and more inclusive job search processes at different stages.

 This post seeks to summarize the collaboration with the QUEST Center for Responsible Research.